Find flights

 The Air Premia model

-Air Premia is a new kind of airline – a long-haul hybrid carrier that isn’t quite a full-service airline but isn’t exactly a traditional low-cost or budget carrier either.
+Air Premia is Korea’s first long-haul Hybrid Service Carrier (HSC) that sits between full-service airlines and traditional budget carriers.
 It exclusively flies Boeing 787 Dreamliner widebodies, and offers above-average economy and premium economy seats.

 Air Premia destinations and frequent flyer club

-If you want to book a connection onto Air Premia (for example, traveling from the US to Bangkok) you’ll need to book two entirely separate tickets.
+If you want to book a connection beyond Air Premia’s partner network (say, traveling from the US to Bangkok) you’ll need to book two separate tickets.
 That self-connection will be at your own risk, meaning that if you miss the first flight or are delayed so long you miss the connection, the airline is not obligated to rebook or assist you.

 Classes of travel and fares on Air Premia

-In Economy, you can pick between Lite, Standard and Flex Fares.
-All economy tickets are allowed 22 pounds (10 kilograms) of cabin baggage, which I think is pretty generous.
+In Economy, you can choose between Lite, Standard and Flex fares.
+Every economy ticket includes a 22-pound (10-kilogram) carry-on bag, which is pretty generous.

 Generally, Lite is fine for most passengers.
 Standard is good if you need the extra piece of checked baggage and want to choose your seat, while the benefits of Flex don’t really add up to the upcharge in most cases.